 You can establish a family trust as a living trust or as a testamentary trust.
 A living trust is one that takes effect during your lifetime.
 A testamentary trust is formed and enforced only upon your death.

 You can avoid the probate process for any assets that are included in the trust if you form a living trust.
 But any assets included in the trust are subject to probate if you transfer them via a testamentary trust, which is formed by the executor of your probate estate according to terms set in your last will and testament.
 This can delay the distribution of your assets to your beneficiaries.

 Potential Lack of Flexibility

 Family trusts are typically best suited to individuals who have substantial assets, including real property, automobiles, heirlooms, antiques, jewelry, stocks, bonds or other financial instruments.
-While a family trust can potentially minimize tax liability for your beneficiaries, this benefit is not guaranteed with a revocable trust.
+While an irrevocable family trust can potentially minimize tax liability for your beneficiaries, this benefit is not guaranteed with a revocable trust.

 Consult a qualified estate planning attorney to determine whether a family trust offers a significant advantage over other types of trusts.
 They'll also be able to tell you about state laws governing the formation of family trusts in your location.

 Rebecca Lake is a freelance writer and virtual assistant living in the southeast.
 She has been writing professionally since 2009 for various websites.
 Lake received her master's degree in criminal justice from Charleston Southern University.